ZarTek-Creole/EggNet-Docker/README.md

 ### Donation
 If you like the script or the work done, you can make a donation to encourage:

-Si le script ou le travail accomplie vous plait, vous pouvez faire une donation pour encourager :
+Si le script ou le travail accomplit vous plaît, vous pouvez faire une donation pour m'encourager :
 * https://ko-fi.com/malagam
 * https://github.com/MalaGaM/DONATE
 *